columbia-it/django-jsonapi-training/docs/oauth2.md

 an Access Token.
 Validation of (introspecting) the access token is done by the server using
 HTTP Basic Auth to identify itself and then introspecting the token.
-No user identity or permissions are provided because there is no user.
-In addition to using the scopes associated with the access token, the server app can always keep a list of client IDs if necessary.
-However, the cleanest design approach is to base the authorization decision entirely on the access token's granted scopes.
+No user identity Claims are provided because there is no user.
+In addition to using the scopes associated with the access token, the server app can always keep a list of Client IDs if necessary.
+However, the cleanest design approach is to base the authorization decision entirely on the access token's granted scopes, in this case using the Resource Server SLA scope rather than tracking Cliend IDs.

 ### Determining Resource Server Authorization Requirements